keithel/openscad-build-docker/README.md

 ## Run the docker image

-Running the docker image will automatically build OpenSCAD.
-At present, it won't actually run the resultant built OpenSCAD, but I may add that in the future.
+Running the docker image will automatically build OpenSCAD and try to run it.

 I will provide 3 command lines you can use to run the docker image.
-One that builds OpenSCAD and destroys the container all in one fell swoop, and two others that just set up the container, and you the user need to attach to the container and initiate the build.
+One that builds OpenSCAD, starts openscad, and destroys the container all in one fell swoop, and two others that just set up the container, requiring you the user to attach to the container and initiate the build.

+**Is this overwhelming?
+Do you just want to try out the latest OpenSCAD code committed to master?
+If so, just run the first command I mention below.
+If it fails, instructions on what to try next will follow.**

 ### Building OpenSCAD from a single `docker run` command